In most Lodges there are eleven non-progressive officers and seven progressive officers.

 These offices are usually occupied by members who are Past Masters of the Lodge and tend to be occupied by the same person for a number of years, to provide continuity and experience.

 They are also appointed by the Master annually, except the Treasurer and Tyler, who are elected.
-The Immediate Past Master is normally the preceding year’s WM.
+The Immediate Past Master is normally the preceding year’s Worshipful Master.
 Some Lodges formally appoint a Mentor to look after new members.